ardov/color-lab/README.md

 Also "something changed" is a completely valid commit message in this land.

-If you are not afraid of all of this, welcome to my color lab 🌈
+If you are still not afraid, welcome to my color lab 🌈